ahkohd/FlutterGrocery-ShoppingAppUI/README.md

 Design screens are on [Uplabs.](https://www.uplabs.com/posts/grocery-shopping-full-app) It's premium, purchase it if you want to use it commercially.

-> **Disclaimer:** I am not in anyway in affliate with the designer of the screens.
+> **Disclaimer:** I am not in anyway in affiliate with the designer of the screens.
 I just love the UI and decided to code it in Flutter😽

 <a href="./app-release.apk"><img src="https://playerzon.com/asset/download.png" width="200"></img></a>